 When the Mazda MX-5 Miata debuted for 1990, this snazzy little convertible was an instant hit.
-Marking a revival of the affordable sports car in a stripped-down roadster format popularized by British automakers in the 1950s and '60s, the MX-5 Miata brought reliability and modern engineering to the concept.
-Buyers lined up outside Mazda dealerships and gladly paid well over sticker price for the fetching new Miata.
+Inspired by British roadsters of the 1950s and 1960s, the MX-5 Miata combined open-top sports-car thrills with modern engineering and Japanese quality.
+Buyers queued up outside Mazda dealerships and gladly paid well over sticker price for the fetching new Miata.

-Though the initial mania has long since faded, the Mazda MX-5 Miata continues to be a very popular convertible.
-Today's third-generation car continues the trend.
-It still changes direction like a go-kart, communicates the character of the road clearly to the driver and accelerates with an inspiring growl from its inline-4 engine.
+That initial buzz has long since faded, but the Miata continues to set the standard for what an affordable roadster should and can be.
+The latest Miata still changes direction like a go-kart, communicates the character of the road clearly to the driver and accelerates with an inspiring growl from its inline-four engine.
 If you're in the market for an affordable sports car that provides plenty of top-down, open-road thrills, we highly recommend putting a new or used Mazda Miata on your list.

 Current Mazda MX-5 Miata

-Customers who like the idea of combining open-air exhilaration with fixed-roof refinement can order a Miata with a power-operated retractable hardtop.
-The "PRHT" might seem to run counter to the Miata's less-is-more philosophy, but its simple design adds just 70 pounds to the car's curb weight and transforms top-up motoring into a much quieter, more weatherproof experience.
+Customers who like the idea of combining open-air exhilaration with fixed-roof refinement could also order a Miata with a power-operated retractable hardtop (PRHT).
+The PRHT might seem to run counter to the Miata's less-is-more philosophy, but its simple design added just 70 pounds to the car's curb weight and transformed top-up motoring into a much quieter, more weatherproof experience.

 A lot of incremental changes were made throughout this Miata's run, so it might be a good idea to get familiar with them if you're shopping for one.
 Initially, the lineup consisted of six trim levels: Club Spec, Base, Touring, Sport, Grand Touring and Third-Generation Limited Edition.
 For 2007, equipment was reshuffled into four trims — SV, Sport, Touring and Grand Touring — and the PRHT also arrived that year.